sadia-kd/Password-Manager/README.md

 - You can save the state of my application by going to 'File' on the top left side of the frame then clicking *'save'* in the drop-down menu.

-- You can reload the state of my application by going to 'File' on the top left side of the frame then clicking *'load'* in the drop-down menu.
+- You can load the state of my application by going to 'File' on the top left side of the frame then clicking *'load'* in the drop-down menu.